Boffyz/Bootlogos-for-A135F/README.md

 The .bin files used in this project are made by me, but credits goes to the images I've used

-## How It Works

-the samsung phone you're on reads the up_param.bin file, which shows it based on its resolution (duh)

 ## Important Notes

-- these files are only for android based devices that are made by samsung.
+- these files are only for Android based devices that are made by Samsung.
-- Use at your own risk—always back up your device before modifying system files.
+- Use at your own risk, always back up your device before modifying system files.
 - inspired by https://github.com/John0n1/SMbootFX

 ## Troubleshooting